kishiyamat/ntu-ut-ling-vwp/README.md

 1. Finally, we can test small parts of our program.
    * This is especially true in interpreted langaues, such as R, Python, Matlab, and so on.

+By making functions, I broke the long script into five steps.
+And you can jump to the definition by clicking the name of the functions.

 ---

 ### Practice